britig/policy-refinement-bo/README.md

 ```

-The pre-trained policies are available in the policies folder and need not be trained again
+The pre-trained policies are available in the Policies folder and need not be trained again

 The main program takes the following command line arguments